 Make an ocean in a bottle with 3 easy ingredients.
-It’s a fast, easy and fascinating science experiment for toddlers and preschoolers!
+One of the fastest and easiest-ever science activities for preschoolers.

 This oil and water experiment isn’t new by any stretch of the imagination.
 It’s a classic preschool science activity that’s been around for years.
 I actually can’t believe we haven’t done it until now!
 Yesterday, I happened upon this learning discovery bottle over at Play Trains, and I decided we’d make an ocean bottle of our own today.

 To make our Ocean in a Bottle, we used: